openfresque/OpenFresquePlatform/README.md

       WEB_CONCURRENCY=2 \
       bundle exec puma -C config/puma.rb
       ```

       - `RAILS_ENV=production`: Sets the application environment to production.
       - `PORT=3000`: Specifies the port Puma will listen on.
       - `RAILS_MIN_THREADS=5`: Sets the minimum number of threads per Puma worker.
       - `RAILS_MAX_THREADS=16`: Sets the maximum number of threads per Puma worker.
       - `WEB_CONCURRENCY=2`: Sets the number of Puma worker processes (if using clustered mode; ensure `workers ENV.fetch("WEB_CONCURRENCY")` is uncommented in `config/puma.rb`).

+      To start the Sidekiq worker process, use a command similar to the one found in the `Procfile`:

+      ```bash
+      RAILS_ENV=production WORKER_THREADS=5 bundle exec sidekiq -q default -q mailers
+      ```

+      - `RAILS_ENV=production`: Ensures Sidekiq runs in the production environment.
+      - `WORKER_THREADS=5`: (Example) Sets the number of threads Sidekiq will use for processing jobs.
+Adjust this based on your needs and server capacity.
+This value is often passed via an environment variable like `$WORKER_THREADS` in `Procfile` contexts.
+      - `-q default -q mailers`: Specifies the queues Sidekiq should process.
+In this example, it processes jobs from the `default` queue and the `mailers` queue.

 ---